-Upon request, DVHA with the support of the AHS Medicaid Policy Unit shall provide the beneficiary or their designated representative with the beneficiary's case file and with all the information in its possession or control relevant to the appeal process and the subject of the appeal, including applicable policies or procedures and copies of all necessary and relevant medical records.
+Prior to the appeal meeting, DVHA, with the support of the Health Care Appeals Team, shall provide the beneficiary, their authorized representative, or their provider with opportunity to examine and, if requested, get copies of the beneficiary's case file and all the information in its possession or control relevant to the appeal process and the subject of the appeal, including applicable policies or procedures and copies of all necessary and relevant medical records.
+This includes medical necessity criteria and any processes, strategies, or evidentiary standards used in setting service limits.
 The department will not charge the beneficiary for copies of any records or other documents necessary to resolve the appeal.

-H. Appeals Reviewer
+Appeals Reviewer

-The individual who makes the decision on the appeal shall not be involved in any previous level of review or decision-making that is the subject of the appeal and shall not be a subordinate of such individual.
-Appeals shall be decided by individual(s) designated by the entity responsible for the services that are the subject of the appeal who, when deciding an appeal of a denial that is based on medical necessity or an appeal that involves clinical issues, possess(es) the requisite expertise, as determined by the state, in treating the beneficiary's condition or disease.
+The individual who makes the decision on the internal appeal shall not be involved in any previous level of review or decision-making that is the subject of the internal appeal and shall not be a subordinate of such individual.
+Internal appeals shall be decided by individual(s) designated by the entity responsible for the services that are the subject of the internal appeal who, when deciding an internal appeal of a denial that is based on medical necessity or an internal appeal that involves clinical issues, possess(es) the requisite expertise, as determined by the state, in treating the beneficiary's condition or disease.
+The appeal reviewer shall consider all comments, documents, records, and other information submitted by the beneficiary or his/her representative or provider without regard to whether such information was submitted or considered in the initial adverse benefit determination.

-I. Resolution
+Resolution